- Lines of credit

 Customer Service and Technical Support

-A few customers have complained that Kabbage does not assign a single representative to each client like some loan service providers; instead, they opt to have different sections of their customer service specialize in different things.
+A few customers have complained that Kabbage does not assign a single representative to each client; instead, they opt to have different sections of their customer service specialize in different things.
 So if you’re having a difficult problem, you might have to talk to several representatives before arriving at a solution.
+Otherwise, the responses to customer service have been largely positive.

 Negative Reviews and Complaints

 - Front loaded fees: Kabbage gets a lot of criticism because the bulk of their fees have to be paid off up-front.
-Although they technically don’t have a prepayment penalty, you can’t save a whole lot of money by repaying early.
+Although they technically don’t have a prepayment penalty, the front loaded fees make it difficult to save a significant amount of money by repaying early.

 - Slow ACH transfer: If Kabbage is transferring your capital via ACH, the process generally takes up to three days.
 Unfortunately, ACH transfers are largely outside of Kabbage’s control.
 If you need the funds quickly, transfers to PayPal are instantaneous and funds can be accessed right away with a PayPal business debit card.